 Following Matsuno (1966) and Gill (1980, 1982), equatorial wave theory is based on linearization about a resting atmosphere and separation of the vertical structure from that in the horizontal.
-The horizontal and temporal behavior of the u, v and Z satisfy the linearized shallow water equations with gravity wave speed c, the separation constant from the vertical structure equation that can also satisfy relevant surface and upper boundary conditions.
-This is possible only for discrete values of the separation constant, $c_e = NH/m\pi$, where m is the vertical mode number, H is the height of the tropopause and it is assumed that the tropopause acts as a rigid lid.
+The horizontal and temporal behavior of the u, v, and Z satisfy the linearized shallow-water equations with gravity wave speed c, the separation constant from the vertical structure equation that can also satisfy relevant surface and upper boundary conditions.
+This is possible only for discrete values of the separation constant, $c_e = NH/m\pi$, where m is the vertical mode number, H is the height of the tropopause, N is the buoyancy frequency, and it is assumed that the tropopause acts as a rigid lid.

-For the horizontal equations, the representation of u, v and Z fields are of the form where k is the zonal wavenumber and ω is the frequency.
-The equatorial wave solutions are most easily formulated in terms of new variables, q, r and v (Gill 1980) where
+For the horizontal equations, the representation of u, v, and Z fields are of the form where k is the zonal wavenumber and ω is the frequency.
+The equatorial wave solutions are most easily formulated in terms of new variables, q, r, and v (Gill 1980), where

-149

-$$\{u, v, Z\} = \{U(v), V(v), Z(v)\} \exp[i(kx - \omega t)],$$
+$$(u, v, Z) = [U(y), V(y), Z(y)] \exp[i(kx - \omega t)], \quad (1)$$

-(1)

-$$q = \frac{gZ}{c_e} + u, \ r = \frac{gZ}{c_e} - u \tag{2}$$
+$$q = gZ/c_e + u$$ and $r = gZ/c_e - u$.
+(2)